Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks: Theory of Hybrid Scattering Networks

 \begin{defn}[Structural Difference] For two $\phi$-isomorphic induced subgraphs $G(V_S)\cong^\phi G(V_{S'})$, a \textit{structural difference} relative to $\phi$ and a node feature matrix $\bX$ is manifested at $u\in V_S$ if $\bX[u]\neq\bX[\phi(u)]$ or $d_u\neq d_{\phi(u)}$.\footnote{Note that $d_u\neq d_{\phi(u)}$ is only relevant for nodes in the \textit{boundary}\textsuperscript{\ref{apx-def}} $\partial S$ because $d_w=d_{\phi(w)}$ for all \textit{interior}\textsuperscript{\ref{apx-def}} nodes $w\in\interior(S)$, as the degree is 1-intrinsic.
 For $u\in\partial S$, we further assume $d_{\phi(u)}\bX[u]\neq d_u\bX[\phi(u)]$.} \end{defn}

-Notably, if the $K$-step neighborhoods of two nodes are $\phi$-isomorphic and $\bX$ is any $K$-intrinsic node feature matrix, then no structural difference relative to $\phi$ and $\bX$ can be manifested at $u$.
-Theorem~\ref{thm:main-2} stated below shows that a scattering network will be able to produce different representations of two nodes $v$ and $\phi(v)$ if there are structural differences in their surrounding neighborhoods, assuming (among a few other mild assumptions) that a certain pathological case is avoided.
-The next definition characterizes this pathological situation that arises, roughly speaking, when two sums $\sum_i a_i$ and $\sum_i b_i$ coincide, even though $a_i\neq b_i$ for all $i$.
-We note that although this condition seems complicated, it is highly unlikely to occur in practice. \begin{defn}[Coincidental Correspondence] Let $\phi : V \rightarrow V$ and $u\in V$ such that $G\big(\nbh_{\underline{u}}\big) \cong^\phi G\left(\nbh_{\underline{\phi(u)}}\right)$.
-Let $\bX$ be a node feature matrix, and let
+Notably, if the $K$-step neighborhoods of two nodes $v$ and $\phi(v)$ are $\phi$-isomorphic and $\bX$ is any $K$-intrinsic node feature matrix, then no structural difference relative to $\phi$ and $\bX$ can be manifested at $v$.
+Theorem~\ref{thm:main-2-new} stated below shows that a scattering network will be able to produce different representations of two nodes $v$ and $\phi(v)$ if there are structural differences in their surrounding neighborhoods, assuming (among a few other mild assumptions) that a certain pathological case is avoided.
+The following notation and definition characterize this pathological situation that arises, roughly speaking, when two sums $\sum_i a_i$ and $\sum_i b_i$ coincide, even though $a_i$ and $b_i$ do not coincide.
+We note that although this condition seems complicated, it is highly unlikely to occur in practice.